TECWRI MIDTERM

 • 3.
 What should a writer avoid in order not to mislead readers?

-A) Truthful statements
+C) Truthful statements

 • 4.
 What does coherence in writing mean according to the text?

-A) Using simple vocabulary
+A) Using transitions only

 B) Writing longer sentences

-D) Proper arrangement of ideas
+C) Proper arrangement of ideas

 • 5.
 Which of the following is described as expressing situations in extreme proportions?

-C) Exaggerations
+A) Exaggerations

-D) Euphemisms
+B) Euphemisms

 • 6.
 The main purpose of copyright law is to:

-A) Allow others to reuse materials without permission
+C) Allow others to reuse materials without permission

 D) Protect the creator's ownership and authorship rights